privacytools/blog.privacytools.io/collections/_posts/2019-09-03-adding-custom-doh-resolvers-to-dnscloak.md

 ### Generating a Stamp

 Some providers will provide you with a DNS stamp pre-made for you.
 If your provider does this, great!
 You can skip ahead to the next section.
-At the time of writing this post, CZ.NIC's DoH resolver is the only provider [listed on privacytools.io](https://www.privacytools.io/providers/dns/#icanndns) that doesn't provide their users with a DNS stamp on their website, making adoption a bit more difficult.
+At the time of writing this post, CZ.NIC is the only provider [listed on privacytools.io](https://www.privacytools.io/providers/dns/#icanndns) that doesn't provide their users with a DNS stamp for their DoH resolver on their website, making adoption a bit more difficult.
 Thankfully however, we can create a DNS stamp ourselves.

 To generate a DNS stamp, DNSCrypt hosts a [DNS stamp calculator](https://dnscrypt.info/stamps/) (which you can also [download, compile, and run offline](https://github.com/jedisct1/vue-dnsstamp)) that we can fill out with the information from our DNS provider.
 We'll be using CZ.NIC's information as an example to generate our stamp.